mobxjs/mobx-angular/README.md

 In case you do that - we export a proxy to the decorators from mobx-angular, which should be AoT compatible, e.g.:
 `import { observable, computed } from 'mobx-angular'`

-The only thing you can't do when importing from mobx-angular is using the modifiers, such as `@observable.ref`.

 ## Examples
 See the `example` folder, specifically these files:
 `/example/todos/src/app/stores/todos.store.ts`